Skip to content

 The Truth About The Black Cherry Wind Project

-NDAs, concealed leases, hidden studies, foreign ownership, NYISO routing (New York Power Grid), 67-year land lock, and pressure on our townships.
+NDAs, concealed leases, hidden studies, foreign-backed ownership, NYISO routing (New York power market), long land lock, and pressure on our townships.
 We stand for transparency, local control, and common sense.
 Period.

 Lack of Transparency

-For a detailed chronological breakdown of land deals, interconnection filings, political contributions, and community response, see our History Timeline.
+For a detailed chronological breakdown of land deals, interconnection filings, and community response, see our History Timeline.

 Hidden leases, NDAs, and concealed studies around Black Cherry Wind in McKean County